Consensys/defi-score/whitepaper.md

 3. Bounty Program:The third data point is whether the development team offers a public bug bounty program.

 #### Code Openness
-Part of the promise of DeFi is that the functionality of smart contracts is completely on-chain, which means they are verifiable and transparent.
+Part of the promise of DeFi is that the functionality of smart contracts is completely on-chain, which means the code is verifiable and transparent.
 Developers of DeFi platforms still have the ability to obscure their code in various ways, such as not verifying the bytecode and using off chain oracles processes.
 Security through obscurity offers weak security guarantees at best, and at worst results in delays in finding critical bugs.
 While bytecode decompilation is possible, it is a difficult and time-consuming process and makes it hard to follow the mantra of “don’t trust, verify”.

 Code openness is assessed by looking at a single data point of off-chain but public data, whether the byte code has been verified.